EricMohandhas/Ecommerce-Customer-Churn-Analysis-and-Prediction/README.md

 ## Data Analysis with Power BI

 In the initial phase, we used Power BI to perform exploratory data analysis on the customer data.
-This allowed us to gain insights into customer behavior, purchasing patterns, and potential factors contributing to churn.
+This allowed us to gain insights into customer behavior and potential factors contributing to churn.
 Visualizations and dashboards were created to present the findings in an interactive and informative manner.

 ## Data Cleaning with Python

 Following the data analysis, the raw data was preprocessed and cleaned using Python.
-This involved handling missing values, data transformation, and feature engineering to prepare the dataset for machine learning model training.
+This involved handling missing values, data transformation, handling imbalance data and feature engineering to prepare the dataset for machine learning model training.

 ## Machine Learning for Churn Prediction

 Machine learning algorithms were employed to build a predictive model for customer churn.
-We used techniques such as logistic regression, decision trees, and random forests to train and evaluate the model's performance.
-Cross-validation and hyperparameter tuning were applied to ensure the model's reliability.
+We used techniques such as logistic regression, KNN, SVC, XGB and Random forests to train and evaluate the model's performance.

 ## Project Deployment